experimaestro/experimaestro-cpp/src/site/markdown/scheduler/index.md

   - *Job state*:
     A job can be in the state:
+    - WAITING (waiting for dependencies to be met),
-    - HOLD (waiting a user action),
+    - READY (waiting to be run),
-    - WAITING (waiting for a slot to run),
+    - HOLD (waiting a user action) consequently to a dependency being in the ERROR or HOLD state.
     - RUNNING,
     - DONE,
     - ERROR

   - *Groups*:
   One should allow to set a group for a set of experiments (could even be a qualified name).
 For example,
   example: I run several series of experiment and call them "trec.test1", "trec.test2"